measurify/server/README.md

 ### Step 4 - Get a certificate for HTTPS

 Atmosphere API can support both HTTP and HTTPS.
-Without certificate, the API starts using HTTP.
-However we reccomend to get a valid certificate from a authority.
-In the following we provide instruction to add a certificate from [Let's Encript](https://letsencrypt.org/), a free, automated and open Certificate Authority.
+Without certificate, the API starts using a self-signed certificate (stored in the resources forlder) or in HTTP (if also the self-signed certificate is missing).
+It is reccomended to get a valid certificate from a authority.
+In the following, we provide instruction to add a certificate from [Let's Encript](https://letsencrypt.org/), a free, automated and open Certificate Authority.
 Detailed instruction can be found at [Certbot instruction](https://certbot.eff.org/instructions)

-#### Add Certbot PPA
+#### Install Certbot

     sudo apt-get update
     sudo apt-get install software-properties-common
     sudo add-apt-repository universe
     sudo add-apt-repository ppa:certbot/certbot
     sudo apt-get update

-#### Install Certbot

     sudo apt-get install certbot

-#### Run API

-    sudo pm2 start api

-It should run on HTTP, check if it is true

-    sudo netstat -tulpn

-#### Use Certbot
+#### Use Certbot (modify in order to provide your domain)

+    sudo ufw allow 80
-    sudo certbot certonly --manual
+    sudo certbot certonly --standalone --preferred-challenges http -d *.atmosphere.tools

-provide your domain name: (e.g. apil3p.atmosphere.tools)

-#### Provide a file for the authority

-    cd ~/www/atmosphere-measurement-api/public/.well-known/acme-challenge/
-    sudo nano [the file name provided by certbot] copy contents provided by certbot inside the previously created file

-#### Copy certificates
+#### Copy certificates (modify to adapt to your domain name)

-    sudo cp /etc/letsencrypt/live/apil3p.atmosphere.tools/fullchain.pem ~/www/atmosphere-measurement-api/resources/fullchain.pem
+    sudo cp /etc/letsencrypt/live/atmosphere.tools/fullchain.pem ~/www/api/resources/fullchain.pem
-    sudo cp /etc/letsencrypt/live/apil3p.atmosphere.tools/privkey.pem ~/www/atmosphere-measurement-api/resources/privkey.pem
+    sudo cp /etc/letsencrypt/live/atmosphere.tools/privkey.pem ~/www/api/resources/privkey.pem

 #### Restart API